How To Get Rid Of Stretch Marks Fast?

 Chemical peels are popularly used mainstream treatment stretch marks.
 Trichloroacetic acid (TCA) peels are said to have significant results in the reduction of scars caused by skin stretching.
 About 20% TCA is the recommended dosage for chemical skin peels under the supervision of a well-qualified dermatologist.

-TCA skin peel is superior to AHA or BHA peels because of its better ability in stimulating collagen and elastin for managing the stretch scars on the skin.
+TCA skin peel is superior to AHA or BHA peels because of its better ability to stimulate collagen and elastin for managing stretch scars on the skin.

 6. Laser Therapy

 Some of the study reviews suggest that using Intense Pulsed Light (IPL) and Pulsed Dye Laser (PDL) treatments emitting 585 nanometers (nm) of light effectively manage stretch marks.
-A minimum of 5 sessions of laser therapy is required for a noticeable improvement in stretch mark reduction.
-Using a pulsed dye laser set at 585-nm is best for reducing the new stretch marks and a fractional laser treatment is suitable for old stretch marks.
+A minimum of 5 laser therapy sessions is required for a noticeable improvement in stretch mark reduction.
+A pulsed dye laser set at 585 nm is best for reducing the new stretch marks, and a fractional laser treatment is suitable for old stretch marks.

 7. Abdominoplasty